DylanDijk/dylandijk.github.io/website_notes.md

 ## Adding posts

-To add a post that comes up on the home page
+To add a post that comes up on the home page run `bundle exec jekyll post "My New Post"`.
+This is using a [jekyll plugin](https://github.com/jekyll/jekyll-compose), this can be further customised.

 ## Deployment